micahwierenga/js-ajax-lesson/readme.md

 According to the documentation, `request.open` takes 3 arguments - `method`,`url`, and `async`.

-Method matches our HTTP verb, URL is the path we are hitting, and async is just asking if it should perform the function asynchronously - by now, we have a basic idea about what that means.
+Method matches our HTTP verb, URL is the path we are hitting, and async is just asking if it should perform the function asynchronously, which we have a basic idea about now.

-Then, of course, we've got a function that runs if the requests works, and another if it doesn't.
+Then, of course, we've got a function that runs if the request works, and another if it doesn't.
 Just `console.log` for now.

 Finally, we send our request and see what happens.
 In this instance, we get back an array of cats.